IT-for-Change/ecube-data-collection/README.md

 This tool is intended for use by organizations that run the KITE ECUBE ELL software and interested in analyzing student engagement and performance data.
 Some technical proficiency is required to use the tool to 1) ensure the necessary prerequisites are met, and 2) actually execute the tool.
 The person running the tool should be able to understand the rest of the content in this README and able to execute the tasks mentioned.

-## KITEOS vs. Docker vs. Ubuntu deployments of the ELL
+## KITE OS vs. Docker vs. Ubuntu deployments of the ELL

-The ELL can be deployed on a computer in different ways.
-The largest deployment so far is on [KITE OS](https://kite.kerala.gov.in/KITE/index.php/welcome/downloads).
-The tool is designed to assume a KITE OS deployment by default, and the tool's default configuration values correspond to KITE OS.
+The ELL can be deployed on a computer in different ways - computers can run the ELL on KITE OS, or as a docker container on any OS, or on plain Ubuntu OS.
+See [here](https://kite.kerala.gov.in/llabdownload.html) for details of supported OS versions.
+The data collection tool should work on all these flavours, but since the largest deployment of the tool so far is on [KITE OS](https://kite.kerala.gov.in/KITE/index.php/welcome/downloads), the tool is designed to assume a KITE OS deployment by default, and the tool's default configuration values correspond to KITE OS.

 This README too reflects the fact, and focuses on KITE OS deployments.
-If you are using a docker-based deployment on any OS or a plain Ubuntu OS deployment, skip to the section at the bottom for instructions on customizing the tool configuration accordingly.
+If you are using a docker-based deployment on any OS or a plain Ubuntu OS deployment, skip to the section at the bottom of this readme for instructions on pre-requisites and for customizing the tool's configuration values.

 ## What data is collected by the tool?